nihsmtgt/Digenome-Detect/README.md

 - RevHead, RevTail, FwdHead, FwdTail: count of these ends
 - MQ0: MQ0 read count indicating repeats
 - CLIPS: Count of clipped end
-- CONTROL: When you use --control [bam file] option, these counts of ends at same position in control's BAM file will be reported.
-- CONTROL_CLSCORE: When you use --control [bam file] option, the CLSCORE at same position in control's BAM file will be reported.

 ----
 ## Command-Line Options